tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week5/2/index.md

   * `rails new .`
   * Fat Models, Skinny Controllers
   * HTTP Status Codes
-  * Testing Validations - not as important as I let on.
+  * Testing Validations - not as important as I let on
 * Forms
   * Example: Add a student application form to the Plutonium Yard
   * `form`